Kim, Kourtney and Khloe Kardashian Get Emotional in Group Therapy

 Eventually, however, she decided to give it a go, and the trio sat down for what turned out to be a very emotional session, where a lot of their deep problems were finally laid out before them.

-During the session, Khloe admitted to the moderator that Kourtney has been very insecure recently, but in a deeper way than she's ever seen before.
+During the session, Khloe, 34, admitted to the moderator that Kourtney has been very insecure recently, but in a deeper way than she's ever seen before.
 To which Kourtney said that her insecurity is almost entirely because of her sisters.

 "I just think you guys aren’t, like, happy for me," a tearful Kourtney said, explaining how, to them, "Work is more important, the show is more important," and that she wants them to respect that her priorities are different than theirs.